HasanCan6241/toxicity_classifier/README.md

 ## 🚀 Purpose & Benefits

 - **Purpose**:
-  To leverage machine learning for the automatic detection of harmful or offensive content in Turkish, making online platforms safer and more inclusive.
+ Utilizing the transformer model to automatically detect harmful or offensive content in Turkish, making online platforms safer and more inclusive.

 - **Benefits**:
   - **Efficient Moderation**: Automate the content moderation process by quickly identifying toxic comments.